 RPC architecture is distributed where we can run single applications in multiple systems in a synchronized way.
 We can use all of the system resources of the multiple systems as a single big system.

 RPC uses the client-server model.
-The requesting program is called a client and service providing program or system is called server.
+The requesting program is called a client and the service-providing program or system is called a server.
 Client and server are interchangeable according to the requesting and responding system.

-In order to call procedure or function on the remote system program, we need to provide some data like function name, parameters, program data etc. In order to provide these data, a stub is included in compiled code as representative of the remote procedure code.
-When Stub will interface as a remote procedure call and manage transmission of the data, function, parameters etc to the remote procedure.
+In order to call a procedure or function on the remote system program, we need to provide some data like function name, parameters, program data, etc. In order to provide these data, a stub is included in the compiled code as representative of the remote procedure code.
+When Stub will interface as a remote procedure call and manage the transmission of the data, function, parameters, etc to the remote procedure.

 UDP and TCP Transport

 RPC can operate over UDP or TCP without any restriction.
 But in general, UDP is preferred by the RCP applications which provide faster and simples implementation.
 RCP/RCP s slower but provides reliable transmission if we need stability or the network is not stable as expected.

 Standardized Data Representation

 RPC marshals the data to make a procedure call with a function name, parameter, and data.
 The marshaled data will be structured as an eXternal Data Representation (XDR) protocol which is documented in RFC 1832.
 The XDR format supports data types like integers, floating-point numbers, strings, and different types to enhance data transmission seamlessly.